LLNL/Sina/python/docs/source/api_basics.rst

 as the filesystem equivalent of a Record (specifically, a Record object representing your simulation run).
 You can turn the json into a Record, and dump the Record back out as the json.
-Of course, reading the json into a Record doesn't intrinsically link them--that is, editing the Record object won't edit the file any more than opening a .pkl file and editing the object(s) within would edit the .pkl.
+Of course, reading the json into a Record doesn't intrinsically link them--that is, editing the Record object within your Python code won't edit the file any more than opening a .pkl file and editing the object(s) within would edit the .pkl.
 But once you dump that Record back to json, they're once again in sync.